adamvinueza/adamvinueza.github.io/_posts/2019-03-31-you-dont-suck-at-x.md

   - if you don't learn _X_, you're stupid
   - if you don't learn _X_, you're a failure

-This is _therapy-deep_ stuff, and of course reading some guy's blog post isn't going to magically resolve issues you've lived with your whole adult life.
+This is _therapy-deep_ stuff, and of course reading a blog post isn't going to magically resolve issues you've lived with your whole adult life.
 But Kleon's advice for dealing with them is pretty good: remember that life is short, and _just keep working_.

 To be clear, I'm _NOT_ saying you shouldn't be insecure.
 We're all insecure about all sorts of stuff, and it's not something we can simply choose not to be.